Hecsall/arduino-midi-footswitch/README.md

     width="300">

 After doing this, restart your Arduino IDE and under Tools > Boards you should find your newly created board with the name you have set.

+## Usage:
+The MIDI footswitch changes his operational mode based on which position the rear switch is on.\
+So you have 2 "layers" of MIDI commands you can send, 5 on one layer and 5 on the other.\
+The **first layer** (switch up) have 5 static commands that all act as push buttons.\
+The **second layer** have 5 commands which behaviour *can be customized using the third layer*.\
+The **third layer**, is only a "settings" layer, pressing a button on this layer will turn on or off it's LED, changing the button behaviour. \
+LED OFF = the button acts as push button\
+LED ON = the button acts as Switch button